gtrichard/esflu_wg2_phylodynamics/README.md

 **If you use the methods described in this repository Wiki, please cite the following:**

-**Richard, G., Byrne, A. M. P., Cavicchio, L., Chiapponi, C., & Fusaro, A. (2024, November 28).
+**Richard, G., Byrne, A. M. P., Cavicchio, L., Chiapponi, C., Prosperi, A., & Fusaro, A. (2024, November 28).
 ESFLU WG2 Training School: Phylogenetics and Phylodynamics from Zero to Hero.
 Zenodo. https://doi.org/10.5281/zenodo.14234798**

 ### Authors